pnp/sp-formatter/README.md

 1. If you have SP Formatter web extension enabled and navigate between different SharePoint pages, SP Formatter might not work properly (or not work at all).

     SP Formatter "loses" context when you navigate between SharePoint pages in a same browser tab because of the async navigation nature in SPO.
 It's hard to track such navigation from the extension code.

     > **How to fix:** Just open a page, where you're going to format view\columns and perform a page refresh (F5) or hard refresh (CTRL + F5).
 Now SP Formatter should work as normal

+2. If you're switching between Column\View formatting, or choosing different columns for Column formatting, or choosing different form layout options (Body, Header, Footer), you should always re-enable SP Formatter using toggle button, so that it picks the right context.

 ### PRIVACY POLICY